poloclub/diffusiondb/datasheet.md

 10. **Were the individuals in question notified about the data collection?** If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.

 	Users of the channel were not notified about this specific gathering of data but agree to forfeit any intellectual property rights claims by using Stable Diffusion.
 In addition, users are instructed that the images are public domain and can be used by anyone for any purpose.
-The exact language is as follows (StabilityAI, 2022):
+The exact language is as follows:

 > Note, that while users have forfeited copyright (and any/all intellectual property right claims) on these images, they are still public domain and can be used by anyone for any purpose, including by the user.
 Feel free to use images from DreamStudio Beta and the Stable Diffusion beta Discord service for anything, including commercial purposes.